-After each vapor recovery system test (pass/fail), the owner/operator is responsible for submitting a GDO Certification of Vapor Recovery System Test Results Submittal Form (available on DAQ's website) and supporting documents to the Control Officer within 60 days from the date of the vapor recovery system test.
+After each vapor recovery system test (pass or fail), the owner/operator is responsible for submitting a GDF Certification of Vapor Recovery System Test Results Submittal Form (available on DAQ's website) and supporting documents to the Control Officer within 60 days from the date of the vapor recovery system test.
 The test results form is only valid if it is complete and signed by the Responsible Official for the equipment being tested, who must certify that the test results are true, accurate and complete.
 Test results shall be submitted by mail, fax or hand delivery.
 The test report can be submitted by the source, by the owner/operator's testing company, or by a consultant, but the source is the responsible party and must ensure that the report is delivered to DAQ within the specified timeline.

-12.5 Failing Test Results
+12.5 Failed or Incomplete Test Results

-If a source fails a vapor recovery system test, the owner/operator shall comply with all of the requirements in this section.
+If a source fails or is unable to complete a vapor recovery system test, the owner/operator shall comply with all of the requirements in this section.

-12.5.1 Remediation of Failed Equipment
+12.5.1 Remediation of Failed or Incomplete Testing

-The owner/operator shall notify the Control Officer, by email or phone, within 24 hours of equipment test failure.
-If repairs can be made within five working days of the original scheduled test date, the owner/operator shall make the repairs and pass the required test(s).
-If the equipment cannot be repaired in five working days, the owner/operator shall make all necessary repairs and schedule a re-test of the affected facility by submitting a new Test Notification Form to the Control Officer by mail, fax, or hand delivery no later than three business days before the new test date.
-After re-testing (pass/fail), the owner/operator shall submit a Test Results Submittal Form (available on DAQ's website) and supporting test documents to the Control Officer within 15 days of completion.
+The owner/operator shall notify the Control Officer, by email or phone, within 24 hours of equipment test failure or incomplete testing.
+If repairs and retesting can be made within five business days of the original scheduled test date, the owner/operator shall make the repairs and perform and pass the required test(s).
+If the equipment cannot be repaired and retested in five business days, the owner/operator shall make all necessary repairs and schedule a re-test of the affected facility by submitting a new Test Notification Form to the Control Officer by mail, fax, or hand delivery no later than three business days before the new test date.
+After re-testing (pass or fail), the owner/operator shall submit a Test Results Submittal Form (available on DAQ's website) and supporting test documents to the Control Officer within 15 days of the test completion.

-12.5.2 Unsuccessful Remediation of Failed Equipment
+12.5.2 Unsuccessful Remediation of Failed or Incomplete Testing